zyqin19/zyqin19.github.io/_pages/about.md

 2015.09-2019.06: B.E. in Shandong University, advised by [Assoc.
 Prof. Zhenping Yi](https://faculty.sdu.edu.cn/yizhenping/zh_CN/index.htm).

 ## Recent News:
+2025/06: Serving as a Youth Editor for Journal of Changzhou University (Natural Science Edition)

 2025/05: Serving as a Youth Editor for Advanced Technology in Neuroscience.

 2025/04: Serving as the workshop co-chair of IEEE PRMVAI 2025.
 I am looking forward to gathering with all experts and scholars in Loudi, China.